One in three engineers, on maintenance.

 Feature flag technical debt matters because it directly impacts what engineers spend their time on.
 Stripe's Developer Coefficient study found that developers spend 33–42% of their time dealing with technical debt and maintenance.

 For every three developers you hire, one of them is essentially working full-time on maintenance rather than building new features.
-That's the hidden cost of accumulated technical debt.

 Feature flags contribute to this burden.
 Each stale flag is code that must be:

-- Understood — Developers must comprehend what the flag does before making changes
+- Understood: developers must comprehend what the flag does before making changes.

-- Maintained — Flag logic must be considered in every related code change
+- Maintained: flag logic must be considered in every related code change.

-- Tested — Both flag states need test coverage
+- Tested: both flag states need test coverage.

-- Documented — Or more often, reverse engineered when documentation is missing
+- Documented, or more often, reverse-engineered when documentation is missing.

 McKinsey's research reveals that technical debt accounts for approximately 40% of IT balance sheets.
 CIOs estimate that 20–40% of the value of their entire technology estate is composed of tech debt.

-More than 20% of IT budgets are diverted to addressing technical debt—money that could otherwise fund innovation, new features, or competitive advantages.
+More than 20% of IT budgets are diverted to addressing technical debt: money that could otherwise fund innovation, new features, or competitive advantages.

-The Upside
+The upside

-McKinsey found that companies actively managing tech debt can free up engineers to spend up to 50% more of their time on work that directly supports business goals.
+Companies actively managing tech debt can free up engineers to spend up to 50% more of their time on work that directly supports business goals.

 The Knight Capital incident of 2012 remains the most dramatic example of what can go wrong when stale feature flag code isn't properly managed.

-Knight Capital: $460 Million in 45 Minutes
+Knight Capital: $460 million lost

 Knight Capital had deprecated a trading feature called "Power Peg" years earlier.
-The flag was marked as deprecated and users were switched away—but the code was never removed.
+The flag was marked as deprecated and users were switched away, but the code was never removed.

 When engineers reused the flag bit for a new feature, one server still had the old Power Peg code.
 The result: 397 million shares traded incorrectly, $460 million lost in 45 minutes, and the eventual acquisition of the company.